DataDog/integrations-core/jboss_wildfly/README.md

 ## Setup

+Find below instructions to install and configure the check when running the Agent on a host.
+See the [Autodiscovery Integration Templates documentation](https://docs.datadoghq.com/agent/autodiscovery/integrations/) to learn how to transpose those instructions in a containerized environment.

 ### Installation

 The JBoss/WildFly check is included in the [Datadog Agent][3] package.
 No additional installation is needed on your server.

 ### Configuration